How secure is Microsoft Teams?

 - Compliance standards

-Microsoft groups all its Office 365 products (including Teams) into four communication compliance categories: A, B, C and D. Teams falls in into category D, which is the highest level of compliance.
+Microsoft groups all its Office 365 products (including Teams) into four communication compliance categories: A, B, C, and D. Teams fall into category D, which is the highest level of compliance.
 This level of compliance covers the following standards:

 - ISO 27001

 - ISO 27018

 MS Teams comes fitted with a monitoring feature that enables administrators to keep an eye on conversations that go on within the software.
 Administrators can register keywords to trigger an alert whenever they’re mentioned.
 With this feature, users only have to use specific words to get the attention of the administrators to security issues.
 However, the monitoring must be done manually, and both parties must give their consent to it.

 - Activity reports